MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist-free.md

 1. Log into the M365 or O365 Administrator Portal using your organization’s admin account: https://www.microsoft.com/en-us/microsoft-365/business/office-365-administration

-2. Make sure the “Try the new admin center” toggle is turned off.
+2. Make sure the **Try the new admin center** toggle is turned off.

 3. In the left navigation bar, select **Billing > Purchase Services**.

 4. A list of services will populate the screen.
 Search for or scroll down until you find **Dynamics 365 Remote Assist**.

 5. Hover over the plan and two options will appear: Start free trial or Buy now.
 Select **Start free trial**.
 Follow the next steps of the payment process.

 6. Next, add and assign licenses to up to 25 users in your organization here.

 7. Afterwards, users in your organization can deploy Dynamics 365 Remote Assist to their devices here.

 ## Option 3: 30-day Dynamics 365 Remote Assist Attach license (for Dynamics 365 Field Service customers only)